 This is how Saint Nicholas became known as the patron saint of prostitutes.

 On Christmas morning, as you and your loved ones discover presents under the tree and stockings magically filled, remember that the day represents the care and love we have for each other.
-More specifically, it is a strong reminder that you do not want to end up turning to a life of prostitution.
+More specifically, it is a strong reminder that you do not want to be forced to turn to a life of prostitution.